-This article will outline the production of stomach acid, the regulation of this and some clinical conditions that result from this process going wrong.
+This article will outline the production of gastric acid, the regulation of this and some clinical conditions that result from this process going wrong.

 HCl is produced by the parietal cells of the stomach.
 To begin with, water (H2O) and carbon dioxide (CO2) combine within the parietal cell cytoplasm to produce carbonic acid (H2CO3), which is catalysed by carbonic anhydrase.
 Carbonic acid then spontaneously dissociates into a hydrogen ion (H+) and a bicarbonate ion (HCO3–).

 The bicarbonate ion is transported out of the cell into the blood via a transporter protein called anion exchanger which transports the bicarbonate ion out the cell in exchange for a chloride ion (Cl–).
 This chloride ion is then transported into the stomach lumen via a chloride channel.